Reapimus/data-alchemy/docs/guide/model.md

-!!! caution
-	This guide is still a work in progress, nothing here is guaranteed to be complete or fully explained yet.

 In Data-Alchemy, a `Model` is a class that allows you to define `Column` instances that define how the data in a Roblox Datastore should be treated and handled.

 A model can be defined as such: